Grumblyguy/preference-matching-app/README.md

 # Group Project: Pref'd
-This repo is a clone of the repo used for the development of this application, it was completed by me and three other students at UNSW and was fully functional upon completion.
+This repo is a clone of the repo used for the development of this application, it was lead by me and completed alongside three other students at UNSW.
+The application was fully functional upon completion with the remote database setup (see below).

 ## Server